crosire/reshade/REFERENCE.md

 You can however call `ImGui::Begin` and `ImGui::End` with a different title to open additional popup windows (this is not recommended though, since those are difficult to navigate in VR).

 Overlay names are shared across ReShade and all add-ons, which means you can register with a name already used by ReShade or another add-on to append widgets to their overlay.
-For example, `reshade::register_overlay("Settings", ...)` allows you to add widgets to the settings page in ReShade and `reshade::register_overlay("OSD", ...)` allows you to add additional information to the always visible on-screen display (clock, FPS, frametime) ReShade provides.
+For example, `reshade::register_overlay("OSD", ...)` allows you to add additional information to the always visible on-screen display (clock, FPS, frametime) ReShade provides.